Andy Farrell

 After retiring as a player, Farrell continued in rugby union as a coach, working as an assistant coach with Saracens, Munster, England, Ireland and the British and Irish Lions.
 He became head coach of Ireland in 2019.
-He coached them to a 2–1 series victory against New Zealand in 2022 and a Grand Slam in 2023.
+He coached them to a 2–1 series victory in New Zealand in 2022 and two consecutive Six Nations Championships wins in 2023 and 2024, including a Grand Slam in 2023.

-He is the father of England rugby union player and captain Owen Farrell.
+In January 2024, Farrell was appointed coach of the British & Irish Lions for their tour of Australia in 2025.
+The Lions won the test series 2–1.

+Early life

+Farrell was born in Wigan, Lancashire.
+His father played rugby league.
+Farrell first played rugby league at age 10 at a summer camp run by Graeme West, who was Wigan captain at the time.